Production

 • Edges are set or broken

-• Surfaces get structure
+• Surfaces acquire texture

 • The sculpture gains character

-Step 5: Sanding & Surface Finishing
+Step 5: Grinding & Surface Finishing

-Depending on the desired surface:
+Depending on the desired surface finish:

 • Smoothly polished: For elegant, modern sculptures

-• Matt sanded: For natural, organic works
+• Matt finish: For natural, organic works

 • Structured: For rustic, powerful objects